 How to Appeal a TikTok livestream ban

-- Step 2: Tap on “Shopping Cart” → “Enter” to access TikTok Shop Management.
+- Tap “Shopping Cart” → “Enter” for TikTok Shop Management.

-- Step 3: Tap on the three-line menu at the top → Select “Account Reputation” → Choose the violation you wish to appeal from TikTok’s list.
+- Tap the three-line menu → Select “Account Reputation” → Choose the violation to appeal.

-- Step 4: Review the details of the violation and TikTok’s recommendations → Select “Appeal” to submit a request.
+- Review details and TikTok’s recommendations → Click “Appeal” to submit

 - Go to shop.tiktok.com/streamer/welcome and navigate to “Account Reputation” to check detailed violation information, similar to the mobile platform.
 Then, submit your appeal request.